-[Section 13 inserted by No. 24 of 1995 s.
+[Section 13 inserted: No. 24 of 1995 s.
 14.]

 14. Compensation on statutory vesting

 Except as is required by the provisions of this Act compensation is not payable to any person by reason that the property in and the right to possession, occupation or use of any place or object is vested in the Minister on behalf of the Crown by the operation of this Act.